-Engelberg has a great selection of 3-4 star hotels in the center of the town.
+Engelberg has a good selection of 3-4 star hotels in the center of the town, in addition to a new 5 star hotel opeining in spring 2021.
 Some are within a 5-15 minute walk to the Titlis ski area, but most are an easy, free shuttle bus ride to either base area.
 Most are an easy walk from the train station.
 Parts of the village can be noisy in the evening, particularly weekends.
 Scout’s favorite hotels for a sophisticated ski-bum vibe are the Ski Lodge Engelberg and Spannort – both of which were old hotels bought and renovated by Swedes.Get your

 Scout Field Guide >

 There is a happening but relaxed après ski scene and a handful of decent bars throughout Engelberg.
 The Chalet bar at the base of the Titlis Xpress often has a fun atmosphere and is a good place to kick off après.
 The Ski Lodge bar and Yucatan are popular places to move on to and later on there are a few bars and a club that often have live music and dancing.